pramnora/python/frameworks/flask/README.md

 7. When you wish to shut down the web server...; and, thus, stop the web page output from running...
 [CTRL]+[C]
-...which will allow you to still continue editing.
+...which will allow you to still continue editing:
+>nano hw01.py

 -----